 C21.1.3 Blanking of the radiator to control engine temperature is free.
 The use of 'tear off strips' are not permitted.
-Strong tape may be used providing it is wrapped all the way around the radiator,
+Strong tape may

 C21.1.4 The use of thermostatic devices is allowed,

 C21.1.5 Minor repairs to the radiator are allowed,